Babies grow very quickly. All you need for the first few weeks are enough clothes to make sure your baby will be warm and clean.

 Sheets and layers of blankets tucked in firmly below your baby's shoulder level or a baby sleeping bag are safe for your baby to sleep in.

 Your baby will spend many hours in a cot, so make sure it's safe.
-If you're buying a new cot, look for the British Standard mark BS EN 716-1.
+If you're buying a new cot, look for one that meets British safety standard BS EN 716.
+The BS number should be in the instructions or marked on the cot itself.

 - The mattress must fit snugly, with no space for the baby's head to get stuck.

-- The bars must be smooth, securely fixed, and the distance between each bar should not be less than 25mm (1 inch) and not more than 60mm (2.5 inches), so your baby's head can't get trapped.
+- The bars must be smooth, securely fixed, and the distance between each bar should not be more than 6.5cm (2.5 inches), so your baby's head cannot get trapped.

 - The cot should be sturdy.